-- Real Connections: Making Distance Learning Accessible to Everyone (video)
+- Real Connections: Making Distance Learning Accessible to Everyone (video and brochure)

-- World Wide Access: Accessible Web Design (video)
+- World Wide Access: Accessible Web Design (video and brochure)

 The content of this web page was adapted with permission from Burgstahler, S. (2012).
 Real Connections: Making Distance Learning Accessible to Everyone.
 Seattle: University of Washington.